-- Initial bids for the January 2020 RFP were received in July 2020.
-Bid submissions were evaluated by an independent party with the following portfolio of projects selected: - Laurel Generation Station Construction of 175 MW of flexible reciprocating internal combustion engines (RICE) near Laurel, MT, which we will own.
-If we receive MPSC approval to build, the cost to construct this plant is expected to be approximately \$250 million and be available for commercial operation in late 2023 / early 2024; and - Powerex Transaction a 5-year power purchase agreement for 100 MW of capacity and energy products originating predominately from hydroelectric resources. - esVolta Energy Storage Contract A 20-year agreement to fill the 5-hour duration tier identified in the January 2020 RFP.
-This 50 MW facility is to be located near Billings, MT and expected to be in operations on October 1, 2023.
+- A May 19, 2021 filing requesting approval to acquire electric capacity resources identified through our January 2020 RFP, including: - Laurel Generation Station Construction of 175 MW of flexible reciprocating internal combustion engines (RICE) near Laurel, MT, which we will own.
+If we receive MPSC approval to build, the cost to construct this plant is expected to be approximately \$250 million (excluding AFUDC) with commercial operation in late 2023 / early 2024; - Powerex Transaction a 5-year power purchase agreement for 100 MW of capacity and energy products originating predominately from hydroelectric resources; and esVolta Energy Storage Contract - A 20-year agreement to fill the 5-hour duration tier identified in the January 2020 RFP.
+This 50 MW facility is to be located near Billings, MT and is expected to be online by October 1, 2023.